|

 happened to alleviate this dilemma.

-consequences in the following years. (see conclusion)
+This was to have disastrous consequences in the following years. (see

-Cattawade/Brantham.
-In order for the cargo to be transferred from
+In order for the cargo to be transferred from the `lighters` to and

-the `lighters` to and from coastal ships, they were unhooked from their horse
+from coastal ships, they were unhooked from their horse at Brantham

-at Brantham and floated on the tide, down to Mistley Quay.
-This 2 mile tidal
+and floated on the tide, down to Mistley Quay.

-journey provided the most difficult part of the journey.
-The horses were left
+This 2 mile tidal journey provided the most difficult part of the journey.

-at Brantham and with the help of the wind and tide they set off for the quay.
+The horses were left at Brantham and with the help of the wind and tide

-If the wind was favourable the skipper would hoist a square sail made out of sacking
+they set off for the quay.
+If the wind was favourable the skipper would

-to assist passage, if all else failed the `lighter` would be pushed along with
+failed the `lighter` would be pushed along with a pole.

-a pole.
 No mean task on a tidal river together with the weight of the `lighters`

 for a distance of 2 miles.

-were the major cargo originating from works at Ballingdon and Bulmer, going downstream,
+originating from works at Ballingdon and Bulmer, going downstream, with

-with coal and grain returning upstream from Mistley.
+coal and grain returning upstream from Mistley.
 We all look at the Albert

-Hall and perhaps the South Kensingtons museums architecture with some wonder,
+Hall and perhaps the South Kensingtons museums architecture with some

-some 3 million bricks per year in the early 1900`s and most of them would be transported
+brickwork's were producing some 3 million bricks per year in the early

-was a thriving port from the time it opened in 1730 importing coal from the North
+from the time it opened in 1730 importing coal from the North of England

-of England to the Gasworks at Bures and Sudbury together with grain for the Maltings.
+to the Gasworks at Bures and Sudbury together with grain for the Maltings.

 Bricks, chalk, flour and straw were exported to London and malt to the